 Reflux—Reflux is when acidic or non-acidic stomach contents move from the stomach up into your swallowing tube (the esophagus).
 Classic heartburn and indigestion are symptoms of gastroesophageal reflux (GERD), which is caused by acid.
 If the stomach acid travels up the esophagus and spills into the throat or voice box (called the pharynx/larynx), it is known as laryngopharyngeal reflux (LPR).

 Smoking—Most importantly, smoking increases the risk of developing throat cancer.
 Smoking can also cause permanent changes to your vocal cords that can lead to swelling, which lowers the pitch of your voice and can block the airway in severe cases.
-Smokers who develop hoarseness should see an otolaryngologist right away.
+Smokers who develop hoarseness should see an ENT specialist right away.

 Other—Other related factors such as allergies, thyroid problems, trauma to the voice box, and, occasionally, menstruation can contribute to hoarseness.